 You must be notified if your former agent or lessor proposes to put your name on a tenancy database.
 The Act sets out lawful reasons you can be listed.
 You can apply to the Tribunal for an urgent hearing if you dispute a proposed database listing or an existing listing.

-For more information see the Tenancy Databases Tenancy fact sheet.
+For more information see the Tenancy Databases fact sheet or contact us for advice.